<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Kawasaki's KLX300 was introduced back in 2020, but it was a hard bike to love, almost exclusively for cosmetic reasons.

-Kawasaki addressed that issue last year by giving the KLX a handsome facelift, but good looks aren't the only thing the Kawi has going for it.
+Kawasaki addressed that issue in 2024 by giving the KLX a handsome facelift, but good looks aren't the only thing the Kawi has going for it.

 2025 Kawasaki KLX300 action2